 Savage Vows was an early production from the Polonia brothers – the team behind Splatter Farm among others.
 They had worked in extremely low budget cinema for a long time, releasing almost thirty films (including three slashers) right up until John died in 2009.
 Mark has continued the Polonia Bros brand and is still releasing features at an impressive rate.
 The label always targets the horror and sci/fi markets, which makes him amongst the last of a dying breed.
 There’s not as much money to be made anymore in releasing discs or videotapes, because downloads have seriously affected the chance for independent filmmakers to make profit from their output on media format.
 Countless minor labels have fallen by the wayside.
 Keeping that in mind, its good to see that Polonia is still churning out titles and doing what he loves.

 After Mark’s (Armond Sposto) wife was killed in a car accident, he invites over some friends to keep him company whilst he grieves.
 An unwanted guest in the form of an unseen killer turns up and begins picking off his colleagues one by one.
 Who could it be that’s killing off the guests?

 The characters here visit a VHS store to rent a few movies and its fun to look out for the numerous slasher films as the camera pans across the shelves.
 I spotted Monkey Boy, Mortuary and Halloween amongst others.
 I mention this because Savage Vows is obviously a film made by a fan for the fans.
-There’s some ok stuff here in a bargain basement kind of way, it’s just that I can’t see what kind of audience would go for it.
+There’s some ok stuff here in a cheapskate kind of way, it’s just that I can’t see what audience would go for it.
 There are too many no-budget entries floating around and the majority of them are a lot better than this.